 Pre-drafted language for compliance items

-HB 577, SB 284, and HB 631 amendments are state compliance requirements.
+HB 577, SB 284, and the RSA 674:80 amendments (Ch.
+319 and Ch.
+329, 2026) are state compliance requirements.
 NHMA has already published model ordinance language.
 The HC should formally request that Planning staff adopt NHMA model language as a starting point rather than drafting from scratch — eliminating the longest phase of Path A.

 Potential savings: 2–4 months (drafting phase)